-TAGS: BC Court of Appeal Illegal Contracts Public Policy Real Estate Services Act REALTOR® Licensing Remuneration
+TAGS: BC Court of Appeal Commission Illegal Contracts Licensing Public Policy Real Estate Services Act REALTOR® Licensing Remuneration

 Beginning in the late eighteenth century, courts refused to enforce illegal contracts as a matter of public policy.
 In more recent times, however, courts have tried to become more flexible in their approach, seeking to balance “the need to preserve public policy by not enforcing illegal contracts [against] the need to prevent unjust enrichment by denying recovery.”1

 But how does this approach apply to people who provide real estate services?

 This question surfaced in a recent case concerning real estate services provided to a seller with respect to the sale of his property.2 The seller approached the plaintiff and requested his assistance in negotiating the sale of two parcels of land to the municipality.
 The parties entered into an oral agreement that the plaintiff would act as the seller’s agent and would be paid compensation in the amount of ten per cent of the sale price, if the sale completed.
 Three rounds of negotiations over five years resulted in an eventual sale of the parcels for $6,300,000.
 The seller refused to compensate the plaintiff for his services and the plaintiff sued for his expected $630,000.